A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA

 We find that the diagonal property does approximately hold, see Fig.~\ref{fig:Combined_PP_subset}.
 The PP plots based on the semi-coherent likelihoods (e.g.\ $N=50$) do exhibit a small ``sag''.
 We conjecture that this is due to the maximization (as opposed to marginalization) over the phase angles in each segment.
 However, this is a small effect (quantified by a maximum sag of $\sim 10\%$, see Fig.~\ref{fig:Combined_PP_subset}).
 But this effect is small enough so that our search is still able to track peaks accurately through the different hierarchical stages of the search.

 It is worth highlighting the PP plots in Fig.~\ref{fig:Combined_PP_subset} use only one source for injections (the GW150914-like source in Table \ref{tab:GW150914-like_injection}) but with multiple noise realizations.
-Strictly speaking, PP-plots should be computed with many sources drawn randomly from the priors, this is necessary for a robust statistical test.
-The use of just one source was done for computational reasons and allows us to examine the statistical consistency of the likelihood at fixed $\theta$, this allows us to test the algorithm at a reasonable computational cost.
+Usually, PP plots should be generated with many sources drawn randomly from the prior.
+For computational reasons, here we use a single source at a fixed $\theta$, this allows us to test the algorithm at a reasonable computational cost.